NYPL/discovery-sandbox/EBSVARS.md

 The `aws kms encrypt` commands returns and object with a `CiphertextBlob` property.
 Since we only want that value, we use the `--query` flag to retrieve just that.
 This value can be copied and pasted into the AWS EBS configuration in the UI for the app's environment.

+More information can be found in the [encrypt docs](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).

 NOTE: This value is base64 encoded, so when decoding make sure to decode using base64.

 ### Decrypting